 Apps running on the web, testing connectivity of the app for Wi-Fi, mobile internet, and connectivity standards like 2G, 3G, 4G, 5G, GPRS, etc is important.
 Loading speed, caching and performance testing is some of the major aspects of web apps.

 Automation testing plays an important role in the app development process.
 It saves a lot of development time if it is done concurrently throughout the development process.
 Agile development methodology ensures testing the app at every step without interfering with the development process.

 Performance testing of the app can reveal if there is any memory leak the app is suffering from.
 Such tests can also save a lot of battery power by helping to remove the redundant code.
-Performance testing also ensures optimising certain crucial device features like GPS and Camera.
-The testing of the app connectivity evaluates the usage of the processor and memory and app behaviour when switching from one type of connectivity to another.
-It also helps to optimise the network bandwidth usage for optimum connectivity.
+Performance testing also ensures optimizing certain crucial device features like GPS and Camera.
+The testing of the app connectivity evaluates the usage of the processor and memory and app behavior when switching from one type of connectivity to another.
+It also helps to optimize the network bandwidth usage for optimum connectivity.

 The app testing also covers the security aspects like the data encryption and data authentication as well as accessibility and security of sensitive data.
 The security testing also evaluates the app interacts with other third-party interfaces and software solutions.
 It evaluates the loopholes through which the app remains vulnerable to malicious data attacks.

 For an app having global exposure and the worldwide audience, it is extremely important to ensure the adaptability of the app with international languages, currencies, social customs and constraints of different locations.
 Similarly, for an app targeted for a specific local audience, it is extremely important to adjust to the language, communication, geographics and constraints of the local audience.